hieuck/Send-to-AI-Toolkit/README.md

 # Send-to-AI

-Send-to-AI is a Chrome extension that lets you quickly send selected text or links from any webpage to a variety of AI platforms (ChatGPT, Gemini, Claude, POE, DeepSeek, Perplexity) for actions like answering, rewriting, or translating.
+Send-to-AI is a Chrome extension that lets you quickly send selected text or links from any webpage to a variety of AI platforms for actions like answering, rewriting, or translating.

 ## Features